 Artie Leather Weight

 Anyone who’s tried to hold down a print while mounting it for framing knows you can’t just grab random objects to do the job, lest you scratch the print.
-Enter the Artie Leather Weight.
+Enter the Artie Leather Weight, featuring our famed panda mascot.
 Heavy enough to keep prints in place, but covered in soft, non-abrasive leather to protect the art.
 Priced low enough to buy a set of four, and cover every corner.
-They’ll wonder how you knew.
 Buy here.

 Here at Frame Destination, we appreciate it when someone offers a fresh spin on a normal, everyday object.
-Take these playing cards, for example, featuring a palm-sized walk through the history modern art, design and machine technology.
-Each suit displays one of four eras: Bauhaus typography (spades), mid-century book covers (hearts), late-1900s silkscreen posters (clubs) and contemporary art and design in the age of mobile (diamonds).
-As far as looks go, every hand’s a winning hand.
+Take these playing cards, for example: a refreshing mix of modern aesthetic and sustainability — the ink is vegetable based.
+As far as looks go, every hand’s a winner.
 Buy here.

 Lightroom Keyboard Shortcuts

 Many photographers enjoy taking their craft beyond scouting and shooting into the world of post.
 With this gift, you’ll help the lucky photographer on your list to work much faster in Adobe Photoshop Lightroom as they take their images to next-level greatness.
 Buy here.

 Frame Destination Gift Card

 Ah, the ever-flexible Frame Destination Gift Card.
 Your recipients get to choose exactly what they want, no returns necessary.
 They’re perfect as a stand-alone gift for artists and photographers who need ready-made picture frames and other framing supplies on a regular basis or as a companion gift to another item on this list.
 Another thought: a gift card is a great add-on to a personal gift: your recipient gets to choose how to frame that print or original art you’ve selected just for them.
 Buy here.